awsdocs/amazon-connect-user-guide/doc_source/users.md

 ## Routing Profiles<a name="routing-profiles"></a>

 A routing profile is a collection of queues that determines how contacts are routed to agents\.
 Routing profiles are used to prioritize contacts across specific queues and manage the priority in which contacts are handled based on the queues they are routed to\.
-This can be used to ensure alignment with service SLAs\.
 Routing profiles are managed and assigned to agents by the administrator\.
 An agent can only be assigned a single routing profile at a time; however, they may serve multiple queues, based on rules defined in the routing profile\.

 **To create a routing profile**